skomyshan/population_shifts/README.md

 **X**: The member in the X role will decide which technologies will be used for each step of the project.

 **Viz**: The member in the Viz role will be responsible for the visualization techniques that will be used and ultimately integrated into the final project deliverable.

-***Description of the communication protocols**
-We are communicating through:
-1. Slack Channel- We have formed a group on Slack with all the members.
-2. We have also exchanged phone numbers to expedite.
-3. Class Time- We are effectively utilizing the class time for planning our next steps.